Relation between Wigner energy and proton-neutron pairing: Introduction

 Experimentally, the coefficients $a_A$ and $a_W$ are not very different.
 As the ground state isospin ($T$) of most nuclei is equal to their isospin projection $(T_z=\frac{N-Z}{2})$.
 The sum of the symmetry and Wigner energies is approximately proportional to $T(T+1)$.
 The $T$ - dependence is suggestive, because the isospin operators obey the same SU$_2$ algebra as the angular momentum operators.
 Spontaneous breaking of the rotational symmetry by the deformed mean field leads to the appearance of rotational bands.
 The energies of the rotational levels are proportional to $I(I+1)$, with $I$ being the angular momentum.
 The analogy between nuclear spin and isospin led Frauendorf and Sheikh \citep{FS99,FS00} to suggest that the $T(T+1)$ dependence of the ground state energy is a manifestation of an isorotational band.

 The band appears because the isovector pair field, which is a vector, spontaneously breaks rotational symmetry in isospace.
-Satula and Wyss discussed the analogy of the cranking model in isospace \citep{SW01a,SW01b}.
+Glowacz, Satula and Wyss discussed the analogy of the cranking model in isospace \citep{SW02,Gl04}.
 In the limit of strong symmetry breaking, simply the isorotational energy $T(T+1)/2\Theta$ is added to the intrinsic energy of the symmetry breaking mean field, the orientation of which can be taken such that the proton-neutron pair field is zero \citep{FS99,FS00}.
-Refs. \citep{AF05} and \citep{Le03} used this simple limit for successfully interpreting the excitation spectra of nuclei with $N\approx Z$.
+Afanasjev {\em et al.} \citep{Le03,AF05, ASA07} successfully used this simple limit to interpret the excitation spectra of nuclei with $N\approx Z$.

+In a series of papers, J\"anecke and coworkers \citep{Ja05} and earlier work cited therein, \citep{JO02} and \citep{JO05}, demonstrated that the global $N-Z$ dependence of the binding energies, including the Wigner term and the inversion of the $T=0$ and $T=1$ states in odd-odd $N=Z$ nuclei with $A>40$, can be well understood in terms of the competition between the familiar pair gap $\Delta$ and a symmetry energy term of the form $T(T+1)$.

 Applying the Mean Field and Random Phase Approximation to an isorotational invariant isovector pairing interaction, Neerg\aa rd has reproduced the experimental observation $a_A \approx a_W$ \citep{Ne02,Ne03,Ne09}.
 The virtue of such an approach is that the Wigner energy appears without introducing any new parameter, because the strength of the proton-neutron pair correlation is fixed by the isorotational invariance of the isovector pairing Hamiltonian.

-Both approaches only work well when the isorotational symmetry is substantially broken by the isovector pair field.
-However, this not always the case of the medium mass nuclides, where the Wigner energy is seen to vary.
-For this reason, we take the pair correlation into account by numerically diagonalizing the isovector pair Hamiltonian within a configuration space spanned by seven single particle levels nearest the Fermi surface.
+However, this approach only works well when sufficiently far from the critical coupling strength for the appearance of the isovector pair field.
+This cannot be expected to be always the case in the medium mass nuclides, where the Wigner energy plays an important role.
+In order to avoid these problems, in this paper we treat the pair correlation into account by numerically diagonalizing the isovector pair Hamiltonian within a configuration space spanned by seven single particle levels nearest the Fermi surface.
+We demonstrate that the detailed values of the Wigner energy depend on the level spacing at the Fermi surface, and that its variations with particle number can be reproduced using single particle energies of the Nilsson potential.
+In addition, we test the robustness of the results with respect to presence of isoscalar pair correlations.

+Section \ref{sec:exp} presents the separation of the Coulomb energy from experimental total binding energies and describes how the experimental values of the Wigner energy, symmetry energy, and even-even odd-odd pair gaps are derived.
+The model is presented in section \ref{sec:MO} and its parameters are fixed in section \ref{sec:PA}.
+Section \ref{sec:res} contains the results for a pure isovector pair interaction.
+The consequences of an additional isoscalar pair interaction are discussed in section \ref{sec:IVIS}.
+The consequences of using a small number of single particle states when calculating pair correlations are discussed in section \ref{sec:FR}.